But why download and install third-party software when you can extract the page (s) from a PDF file without using third-party utilities?

 For example, if you want to extract page 3 of the PDF file, type 3 in the box.
 If you want to extract pages 3 and 5, enter 3, 5 in the box.

-Step 5:Select a location to save the extracted PDF file, enter a name for the new extracted PDF page of the PDF and then click the Save button.
+Step 5:Select a location to save the extracted PDF file, enter a name for the PFD’s new PDF page, and then click the Save button.
 That’s it!
 Needless to say that the extracted page will only be saved with the PDF extension.

 If you extract two or more pages at once, all pages will be combined and saved as one PDF file.
 So if you want them as separate files, please extract only one page at a time.